mapmeld/row-to-scope/README.md

 * The user downloads the whole database every time that they visit a page!
 Don't use this for many thousands of rows.

-* For maps, 3D pointclouds, and other large datasets, put those files in the /data folder.
-Then list a file name ("row1.geojson", "row2.geojson", etc.) in each row, and program your page to load the right file.

-* Fill the first row with column names like {{NAME}}, {{DESCRIPTION}}, {{HEIGHT}} so that it's easier to write your template page. /row?page=1 will be template, but the rest will have your data.
+* Fill the first row or feature with column names like {{NAME}}, {{DESCRIPTION}}, {{HEIGHT}} so that it's easier to write your template page. /row?page=1 will be template, but the rest will have your data.

 * Put &lt;script&gt; and &lt;style&gt; tags in the &lt;head&gt; of the page.

+* For complex maps, 3D pointclouds, and other large datasets, place those files in the /data folder.
+List a file name ("row1.geojson", "row2.geojson", etc.) in your data.csv, so your page loads only one of these large datasets and not the complete set for each row.
+Use <a href="https://github.com/mapmeld/row-to-scope/tree/gh-pages/demos/webgl/data">the WebGL example</a> as a guide.

 * (Future) If you have a meaningful ID for each row, use an {{ID}} column in a CSV, or ID property to a GeoJSON.
 Then link to pages using /row?id=SPECIAL_ID